markandrus/twiml-haskell/README.md

 $ cabal install twiml
 ```

 Documentation soon to be available on Hackage.
-For now, see [http://markandrus.github.io/twiml-haskell/](http://markandrus.github.io/twiml-haskell/).
+For now, see [markandrus.github.io/twiml-haskell](http://markandrus.github.io/twiml-haskell).

 Example
 -------

-The follow Haskell code
+The following Haskell code

 ```hs
 example